Acnologla/command-discord/readme.md

      })
 }

-// or we can use this way
-module.exports = new (class cmd{
+// or we can do this more "beutifull" module.exports = new (class cmd{
   constructor(){
       this.name = "avatar";